-On December 13, 2016, MTI entered into an agreement with The University of Texas MD Anderson Cancer Center ("MDACC"), a member institution of the University of Texas system to pursue research in the area of cancer therapeutics entitled "Development of Completely Human Fusion Constructs Targeting the Interleukin-4 Receptor ("IL4R") and Containing Bcl-2 associated death ("BAD") promoter.
+On December 13, 2016, MTI entered into an agreement with The University of Texas MD Anderson Cancer Center ("MDACC"), a member institution of the University of Texas system, to pursue research in the area of cancer therapeutics entitled "Development of Completely Human Fusion Constructs Targeting the Interleukin-4 Receptor ("IL4R") and Containing Bcl-2 associated death ("BAD") promoter".
 This contract was terminated effective December 2017.

 Effective January 1, 2017, MTI entered into an amendment to the consulting agreement between MTI and Bloom Burton dated as of February 25, 2016.
-Pursuant to the amendment, in exchange for certain services, MTI has agreed to issue to Bloom Burton an aggregate of 1,379,083 incentive warrants, each of which entitled was exercisable into one MTI common share at an exercise price of \$2.00 per share until January 1, 2021.
-Such incentive warrants will be held in escrow until the earlier of (i) December 31, 2018 and (ii) the date MTI attains certain research and development metrics.
+Pursuant to the amendment, in exchange for certain services, MTI has agreed to issue to Bloom Burton an aggregate of 1,379,083 incentive warrants, each of which was exercisable into one MTI Share at an exercise price of \$2.00 per MTI Share until January 1, 2021.
+Such incentive warrants were to be held in escrow until the earlier of (i) December 31, 2018 and (ii) the date MTI attains certain research and development metrics.
+All of the incentive warrants were released from escrow on September 2, 2018.